 Epidemiologic Methods 1 is a 3 credit course.
-The University expects that the academic work required for graduate school students will be, at minimum, three hours per credit, per week (attending class, reading, studying, completing assignments, etc.) over the course of a 15-week term.
-Thus, this course requires at least [3 \ 3 \ 15 = 135] hours of effort spread over the course of the term in order to earn an average grade.
+The University expects that for each credit, you will spend a minimum of three hours per week attending class, reading, studying, completing assignments, etc. over the course of a 15-week term.
+As noted at the top of the page approximately 135 hours of effort spread over the course of the term should be planned in order to earn an average grade.